Café Cotton, Flint Glass Wharf, 35 Radium Street, Manchester, M4 6AD – Visit Now

 As we’ve noted before, Ancoats — the world’s first industrial suburb — is experiencing nothing short of a renaissance.
 Like all good revivals, first came the converted flats, closely followed by the start-ups.
-And then, of course, came the food in the form of Rudy’s Pizza and Cutting Room Café and Bar, finally establishing the former beating heart of the Cottonopolis as a fully functioning modern neighbourhood, and a convincing one at that.
+And then, of course, came the food in the form of Rudy’s Pizza, finally establishing the former beating heart of the Cottonopolis as a fully functioning modern neighbourhood, and a convincing one at that.

 Lunch time traffic from nearby flats and offices frequently stretches out the door